section-engineering-education/engineering-education/content/articles/filter-machine-with-vanilla-javascript/index.md

 What you just built can be implemented in various real-life projects and can be improve/ Suggestions on some improvement can be seen below.

-1. The Search bar can be modified by adding more styles to be more outstanding and give a better look
+1. The search bar can be modified by adding more styles to be more outstanding and give a better look

 2. On a shopping cart application, users need to filter out the products to get their choices.
 This app can be integrated to give access